The All For One Battalion

 Xavier Army ROTC sponsors a number of extracurricular activities for our Cadets.
 With these programs, it's easy to get involved, and there's something to meet every Cadet's interests.

-The persing rifle's season runs from October through the spring.
+The Pershing Rifles' season runs from October through the spring.
 As one of the most visible components of the All For One Battalion, the club is required to maintain an exceptional level of appearance and conduct.
-Despite the added responsibility, those in Persiong Rifles all agree that their experience is well worth in and can be very enjoyable.
+Despite the added responsibility, those in Pershing Rifles all agree that their experience is well worth it and can be very enjoyable.

 Ranger Challenge Team

 The Ranger Challenge, known as the varsity sport of Army ROTC, is a competition designed to challenge cadets both physically and mentally as well as enhance leader development and team cohesion.
-The Ranger Challenge Team trains intensely from May through Mid-October for the annual Brigade Ranger Challenge Competition held at Fort Knox, Kentucky and February through early April for the Best Ranger Competition held by the Muskie Battalion including teams from all over the region.
-Both competition events include a 10 kilometer road march, weapons assembly, rifle marksmanship, land navigation, hand grenade assault course, and the Army physical fitness test.
+The Ranger Challenge Team trains intensely from May through Mid-October for the annual Brigade Ranger Challenge Competition held at Fort Knox, Kentucky and February through early April for the Best Ranger Competition hosted by the All For One Battalion including teams from all over the region.
+Both competition events include a 20-kilometer road march, weapons assembly, rifle marksmanship, land navigation, hand grenade assault course, and the Army physical fitness test.
 The team stresses physical readiness and camaraderie.